Design principles for shift current photovoltaics

+\textit{\textbf{Results}} - In our search for materials we should look for large JDOS in systems where the band edge is closely aligned with the peak of the solar spectrum, around 1.5 eV.
 Since the band edge always induces a Van Hove singularity in the density of states, the requirement of a large peak in the photoresponse can be naturally better satisfied by low-dimensional materials, which generically present stronger singularities~\cite{VH53}.
 Materials of one and two dimensions are therefore the focus of this work.
-Among one-dimensional materials, ferroelectric polymers are suitable candidates for shift-current photovoltaics: first, they break inversion symmetry as required by the BPVE, with in some cases suitable band gaps for photovoltaics applications\cite{Nalwa1995,L83,GFL99,RM82}.
-Second, ferroelectric polymers can be macroscopically oriented to generate large polarizations.
+Among one-dimensional materials, ferroelectric polymers are suitable candidates for shift-current photovoltaics: they strongly break inversion symmetry, some have suitable band gaps for photovoltaics applications\cite{Nalwa1995,L83,GFL99,RM82}, and they can be produced in macroscopically oriented samples.
 For these reasons, we consider solar cells consisting of such polymer films, shown in Fig. \ref{fig1}(a).
-Two-dimensional materials~\cite{GG13} have great potential for photovoltaics, as shown by demonstration of a tunable photovoltaic effect (of the traditional \textit{pn} junction type) in graphene/dichalcogenide heterostructures \cite{BRE13,YLZ13,BPG13}, and in few-layer black phosphorus~\cite{BGS14}.
-In two-dimensions, however, the breaking of rotational symmetries is required to obtain a photocurrent from unpolarized light.
-In this work, we show that a family of closely related materials, group IV monochalcogenides such as GeS~\cite{SH14,GC15,ABB11,LCH13}, break the desired symmetries and are able to realize high values of the BPVE.
-They are shown in the proposed heterostructure device in Fig.\ref{fig1}(c).
+Two-dimensional materials~\cite{GG13} also have great potential for photovoltaics, as shown by demonstration of a pn-junction photovoltaic effect in dichalcogenide heterostructures \cite{BRE13,YLZ13,BPG13}, and in few-layer black phosphorus~\cite{BGS14}.
+However, these well known 2D semiconductors have vanishing shift currents because of either inversion or rotation symmetry.
+Group IV monochalcogenides have emerged in the past years as a new familiy of inversion-breaking, anisotropic 2D materials with fascinating properties~\cite{SH14,GC15,ABB11,LLW16,RGC16}, and interest is growing as thin films of all four members of the family, GeS\cite{LHS12,ULK16,VPH10,RKD16}, GeSe\cite{VPH10,RKD16}, SnS\cite{BLL15,XLH16} and SnSe\cite{LCH13,ZZW15,ZWZ15}, have now been isolated experimentally.
+In this work, we show that GeS is ideally suited to realize high values of the BPVE.
+Their GeS structure is shown in Fig.\ref{fig1}(c).

 To understand how to optimize the photoresponse, we first discuss how the shift current can be computed for a tight binding model, and then we proceed to apply this formalism to describe a generic band edge and the response of particular materials.